kyometori/djsmusic/README.md

 * `isPlaylistLink(String link)` : (static) check if the link is a Youtube playlist link.
 * `getVideoData(String link)` : (static) get the data of the video.
 Returns a `YoutubeVideoData` object if find it, or throw an Error when not data is not found.
 * `searchFirstVideo(String keywords)` : (static) Use the keywords to search, and return the first (most related) video.
 Returns a `YoutubeVideoData` Object.
-* `search(String keywords, Number max { Boolean disableChannel, Boolean disablePlaylist, Boolean disableVideo })` : (static) Use the keywords to search, and return at most `max` results.
+* `search(String keywords, Number max, { Boolean disableChannel, Boolean disablePlaylist, Boolean disableVideo })` : (static) Use the keywords to search, and return at most `max` results.
 You can use `disableSomething` to pull the type you don't want from results.
 In default only video is enable.
 Returns an Array of `YoutubeObjectData`, which is one of `YoutubeVideoData`, `YoutubeChannelData`, `YoutubePlaylistData`.

 ### YoutubeVideoData
 #### constructor